rasa/KPEnhancedEntryView/Readme.txt

 Changelog
 ---------
+v0.30
+ Fixed compatibility with older versions of the .NET Framework

 v0.29
  Added support for High DPI (requires KeePass v2.28 or above) More reliable committing of in-progress editing when saving, closing or locking the workspace.